Retail EDI Glossary

 Freight

-For a carrier, the products being moved by a carrier between two points.
-For a buyer/seller, the cost of shipping products between two points.
+For a carrier, feight is the product being moved by a carrier between two points.
+For a buyer/seller, freight refers to the cost of shipping products between two points.

-The carrier invoice for the movement of products and services that includes some shipment/product details and may include accessorial charges.
+The carrier invoice for the movement of products and services that includes some shipment/product details and may include additional charges.
+EDI 210 Motor Carrier Freight Details and Invoice.

-The rate and other charges determined by the carrier associated with cost of moving goods between two points.
+The rate and other charges determined by the carrier for moving goods between two points.

 Fulfillment